Sara Imari Walker

 Sara Imari Walker is an American theoretical physicist and astrobiologist with research interests in the origins of life, astrobiology, physics of life, emergence, complex and dynamical systems, and artificial life.
-Walker is currently Deputy Director of the Beyond Center for Fundamental Concepts in Science at Arizona State University, Associate Director of the ASU-SFI Center for Biosocial Complex Systems and an associate professor at Arizona State University (ASU).
-She is a co-founder of the astrobiology social network SAGANet.org, and on the board of directors for Blue Marble Space a nonprofit education and science organization.
-She has appeared on multiple media sources, such as "Through the Wormhole with Morgan Freeman", to communicate science to the public.
+Walker is deputy director of the Beyond Center for Fundamental Concepts in Science at Arizona State University (ASU), associate director of the ASU-SFI Center for Biosocial Complex Systems and an associate professor at ASU.
+She is a co-founder of the astrobiology social network SAGANet, and on the board of directors for Blue Marble Space, a nonprofit education and science organization.
+As a science communicator, she is a frequent guest on podcasts and series, such as Through the Wormhole with Morgan Freeman.

 Education and background

 Walker was born and raised in Connecticut.
-She studied at the Florida Institute of Technology where she graduated cum laude earning a B.S. in Physics in 2005.
-She received a Ph.D. in Physics and Astronomy in 2010 from Dartmouth College.
+She attended Cape Cod Community College and studied at the Florida Institute of Technology, where she graduated cum laude earning a B.S. in physics in 2005.
+She earned her Ph.D. in physics and astronomy in 2010 from Dartmouth College.
 Her thesis was Theoretical Models for the Emergence of Biomolecular Homochirality and her doctoral advisor was Marcelo Gleiser.

 Career

-After graduating Dartmouth, Walker began a postdoctoral fellowship at the Georgia Institute of Technology working at the NSF/NASA Center for Chemical Evolution.
+After graduating from Dartmouth, Walker began a postdoctoral fellowship at the Georgia Institute of Technology working at the NSF/NASA Center for Chemical Evolution.
 In 2011 she accepted a NASA Postdoctoral Program Fellowship with the NASA Astrobiology Institute and began working at Arizona State University (ASU).
 In 2013, Walker became an assistant professor at the School of Earth and Space Exploration as well as the Beyond Center for Fundamental Concepts in Science at ASU.
 She became a faculty member for the Center for Social Dynamics and Complexity, as well as a graduate faculty member for the Department of Physics and Complex Systems Initiative at ASU in 2014.
 In 2015, Walker began a fellowship at the ASU-SFI Center for Biosocial Complex Systems as part of a joint educational and research program between Santa Fe Institute and Arizona State University.